fdnd-task/look-and-feel-corporate-identity/docs/layout-en-compositie.md

 ![](law-of-proximity.png)
 *Law of Proximity: Objects that are near, or proximate to each other, tend to be grouped together.*

 Bekijk eerst *Law of Proximity* van de website Laws of UX .
 Lees daaran de artikelen *The Principle of Common Region: Containers Create Groupings* en *Gestalt Principles of Design — Proximity*.
 Maak schetsen en aantekeningen bij de artikelen.
-Maak daarna voorbeelden in Figma waarbij je de wet goed en fout toepast.
+Maak daarna een goed en een fout voorbeeld met de huisstijl-elemnenten van de opdrachtgever in Figma.

 #### Bronnen